smart-data-models/dataModel.MachineLearning/MLProcessing/doc/spec.md

 Entity: MLProcessing
 ====================
 [Open License](https://github.com/smart-data-models//dataModel.MachineLearning/blob/master/MLProcessing/LICENSE.md)
-Global description: **Data model for compilation of the elements of a machine learning model.**
+Global description: **Data model for compilation of the elements about the execution of a machine learning model.**

 ## List of properties